matiolsz/matiolsz/README.md

 **` Software Dev ( Java, Angular ) `**

-I am Software Developer who is interested in how systems are build and maintained.
-I build projects from the ground up and also join projects along the way and dive into new topics.
+I am a software developer with a keen interest in the architecture and maintenance of systems.
+I have experience in building projects from the ground up as well as joining ongoing projects and diving into new topics.

 ## Solving issues
 In high school I found out that I really like math exercises.
 Similarly I find coding exercises entertaining.
 You can see link to some of my solved exercises below: